BenthicSubstrateMapping/PyHum/docs/_build/html/_sources/pyhum.map.txt

-       arguments to create coordinates in a projected coordinate system this argument gets given to pyproj to turn wgs84 (lat/lon) coordinates into any projection supported by the proj.4 libraries dogrid : float, *optional* [Default=1]
+       arguments to create coordinates in a projected coordinate system this argument gets given to pyproj to turn wgs84 (lat/lon) coordinates into any projection supported by the proj.4 libraries calc_bearing : float, *optional* [Default=0]
-       if 1, textures will be gridded with resolution 'res'.
-       Otherwise, point cloud will be plotted
-    calc_bearing : float, *optional* [Default=0]
        if 1, bearing will be calculated from coordinates filt_bearing : float, *optional* [Default=0]